Before the test

-If you are applying for the concession registration fee and/or remote proctoring, note that your registration will not be confirmed until you submit the required documentation.
-See the Fees and payment nd Apply for remote proctoring pages for more information.
+If you are applying for the concession registration fee, your registration will not be confirmed until you submit the required documentation.
+See the Fees and payment.

-I live in a remote location and cannot attend a test centre.
+I live in a remote location/interstate/outside Australia and cannot attend a test centre.
 How can I take the test?

-To ensure that you do not miss out on sitting the LAT because of where you live, you can apply to sit the LAT via remote proctoring when you register for the LAT.
-This option will be available to eligible applicants who live in a remote or very remote area of NSW, or who live interstate and are not able to travel to a test venue, or who live outside Australia.
+To ensure that you do not miss out on sitting the LAT because of where you live, you can register to sit the LAT via remote proctoring at a suitable location when you register for the LAT.
 Please see the information on the Apply for remote proctoring and Sitting the LAT by remote proctoring pages.
-Please note that even if you are eligible for remote proctoring, you may still elect to sit the LAT in a test centre in NSW if that is your preference.

 Are there any practice papers or study materials available?

-A Sample Test for the LAT is available.
-An interactive version is also available online for remote proctoring candidates via their ACER account.
-Please see the Practice material page.
+A Sample Test for the LAT is available to download from the website.
+An interactive version is also available online via the candidate's ACER account.
+Please see the Practice material page for more information.

 Please note: no hard copy material will be posted to you.